itsjavi/storylite/README.md

 - Better story interoperability with StoryBook.
 - Better extensibility and configuration options.
 - Expand addons to support multiple resizable viewports, and tools for zoom, accessibility, etc.
-- Extend examples to frameworks like Vue, Svelte, Solid, and Qwik.
 - Ability to generate code snippets for each story.
 - Ability to edit component props and state in the UI.
 - Improve documentation and mobile experience of the UI.
 - Full test coverage.
+- Study the possibility of supporting other frameworks (Vue, Svelte, Solid, etc.)

 ## Contributing